TheCat-In-TheClouds/MAGD271/README.md

 ### Academic Misconduct

-New media - whether viewed as a culture, technology or philosophy - has challenged traditional notions of authorial responsibility toward, ownership over and attribution for intellectual property.
+New media - whether viewed as a culture, technology or philosophy - have challenged traditional notions of authorial responsibility toward, ownership over and attribution for intellectual property.
 It is easier to both copy, intentionally or otherwise, and to detect copying in submitted work.
 Work turned in for evaluation is assumed to be your own by default; it is your responsibility to properly attribute the work of others, included in whole or in part, whether modified or not.
 Consult with a reference librarian, myself or a manual on academic citations if you have any questions regarding proper attribution.
 Neglecting to do this will result in a failing grade on the assignment.
 Willful plagiarism will result in a failing grade for the course.

 ### UWW Statement